Getting Ready for ICT Systems at the UTokyo (for Faculty Members)

 Setting up “Multi-Factor Authentication for your UTokyo Account”

-To improve the security of UTokyo’s IT systems, the “multi-factor authentication” (MFA) is available for UTokyo Accounts.
-MFA is a security process in which users prove their identity with at least two pieces of evidence.
-In addition to passwords, users are asked to verify their identity via SMS, authentication applications, and other methods when signing in to their accounts.
-Through the use of MFA, the risk of unauthorized sign-ins can be decreased, even if your password is compromised under certain situations, which enhances security.
+Multi-factor authentication (MFA) is a security process in which users prove their identity using at least two pieces of evidence.
+In addition to passwords, users are asked to verify their identity via SMS, authentication applications, or other methods when signing into their accounts.
+To improve the overall security of the university, UTokyo requires that you enable multi-factor authentication for your UTokyo Account.
+Please follow the setup procedures in the ”Initial Setup Procedures for Multi-Factor Authentication for UTokyo Accounts“.

 Attending the Information Security Education